Basename parsers

 });

-As you can see, the function is simple: it receives the basename and, if the basename matches the regular expression, it return an object with the parsed values.
-Note that the returned object contains the basename
+The function receives the basename (the name of the file without the extension) and, if the regular expression matches, it returns an object with the parsed values.
+Note that the returned object contains the basename key with the original basename but without the prefix, that will be used to generate the final URL.

 If the basename doesn't match the regular expression, it doesn't return anything, so nothing will be changed.